 STEM BUSINESS & INDUSTRY PUBLIC SERVICE ARTS & HUMANITIES MULTIDISCIPLINARY STUDIES Science, Technology, Engineering, & Mathematics (STEM) Agriculture, Food & Natural Resources Architecture & Construction Arts, A/V Technology and Communications Business, Marketing and Finance Hospitality and Tourism Information Technology Manufacturing Transportation, Distribution and Logistics Education and Training Health Science Human Services Law and Public Service Four years JROTC Arts Humanities Select courses from the curriculum of each of the other endorsement areas; Credits in a variety of advanced courses from multiple content areas sufficient to complete the Distinguished Level of Achievement under the Foundation Program with Endorsements.
 See p.
-92 for more information.
+97 for more information.

 REQUIRED COURSES FOUNDATION SCHOOL PROGRAM WITH ENDORSEMENTS ENGLISH LANGUAGE ARTS 4 Credits English: ELA I, II; English III or an AP English; one additional credit in any approved advanced English course.
 See p.
 11 for approved advanced courses.
-MATHEMATICS 4 Credits Mathematics: Algebra 1; Geometry; two additional credits, one of which must be any approved advanced math course (STEM must take Algebra II).
+4 Credits Mathematics: Algebra 1; Geometry; two additional credits, one of which must be any approved advanced math course.
 See p.
 11 for approved advanced courses.
-Distinguished Level of Achievement: Algebra I, Geometry, Algebra II, one additional credit in any approved advanced math course.
-See p.
-11 for approved advanced courses.
+MATHEMATICS Distinguished Level of Achievement: Algebra I, Geometry, Algebra II, one additional math credit.
+The STEM endorsement requires Algebra II and, depending on the student's STEM endorsement plan, may require two additional approved advanced courses for a total of five math credits.
 SCIENCE 4 Credits Science: Biology; one credit in IPC, Chemistry or Physics; two credits in any approved advanced science course.
 See p.
 11 for approved advanced courses.
-SOCIAL STUDIES 4 Credits Social Studies Highly Recommended (3 Required): World Geography is highly recommended.
-World History, U.S. History, and Government/Economics are required.
+SOCIAL STUDIES 4 Credits Social Studies Highly Recommended (3 Required): U.S. History and Government/Economics are required.
+One additional credit must be selected from World History, World Geography, or a comparable AP course.
+The fourth highly recommended credit may be selected from World History, World Geography, or a combination of courses in the Core Academics - Social Studies section of this guide.
 PHYSICAL EDUCATION 1 Credit: Lifetime Fitness and Wellness Pursuits, Skill-Based Lifetime Activities, Lifetime Recreation and Outdoor Pursuits Credit for any of the courses listed above may be earned through participation in the following activities: Athletics (up to 4 credits) Approved private/commercial (up to 4 credits; see p.
-5) JROTC (1 credit) Drill Team (up to 1 credit) Marching Band (up to 1 credit) Cheerleading (up to 1 credit) LANGUAGES OTHER THAN ENGLISH 2 Credits: In the same language or 2 credits selected from Computer Science I, II, or III FINE ARTS 1 Credit ELECTIVES 6 Credits Must be selected from the State Board of Education approved courses for grades 9-12 TOTAL CREDITS 26
+5) JROTC (1 credit) Drill Team (up to 1 credit) Marching Band (up to 1 credit) Cheerleading (up to 1 credit) LANGUAGES OTHER THAN ENGLISH 2 Credits: In the same language or 2 credits selected from Computer Science I, II, III or AP Computer Science A-LOTE FINE ARTS 1 Credit ELECTIVES 6 Credits: Must be selected from the State Board of Education approved courses for grades 9-12 TOTAL CREDITS 26